gharials/dev-path/docs/building-softwares/react-js.md

 export default App;
 ```

+### When React generates web pages from components

+In a React project, we only define the component functions, but when does React generate HTML from them?
+It is documented in [official React docs](https://react.dev/learn/render-and-commit).
+Here follows a brief overview of how a web page is created by React from component:

+1. When a user requests for a web page, React finds out the respective component.
+This phase is called _trigger._
+2. After a trigger, React calls the component function.
+The component function evaluates the JavaScripts expressions in its JSX, if there are any and then returns the HTML string.
+This phase is called _rendering._
+3. Then it adds the generated HTML portion into the HTML DOM using [`appendChild`](https://www.w3schools.com/jsref/met_document_createelement.asp) so that it becomes visible in the HTML page.
+This phase is called _commit._ .

+While rendering a component, if React finds out that it contains child components, it triggers their rendering too, like a chain reaction.
+Those components also go through the _trigger_, _render_, and _commit_ phases.

 ### Managing data in components

 A component contains data too.
 A component broadly contains two kinds of data: first, data that require re-rendering when changed, and second, data that don't require a re-render when they are changed.